JackMcPhillips1543/Blackjack_final_project/README.md

 The table model simulates the real-world table, holding both the player and the dealer models.
 It decides the winner of each round of betting and resets for the next round.

 ### View
-The View folder contains the Graphical User Interface (GUI) components of the game, primarily managed by the 'BlackJackGui class'.
+The View folder contains the Graphical User Interface (GUI) components of the game, primarily managed by the `BlackJackGui class`.
 The GUI includes buttons and icons necessary for user interaction.

 Key design principles employed in the GUI development: